Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Related Works

-The gradient-based MAML was introduced in \citet{finn2017model} and has become a popular algorithm to learn from prior experience, which has many applications in supervised learning, reinforcement learning, etc. Later on, some works dive deeper into MAML to better understand its practical performance and provide some tricks of the trade for further improving its practicability \citep{antoniou2018train, raghu2019rapid, behl2019alpha}.
-The vanilla MAML has been generalized from different perspectives.
+\paragraph{Meta-Agnostic Meta-Learning (MAML) } Gradient-based MAML was introduced in \citet{finn2017model} and has since become a popular algorithm for learning from prior experience, with many applications in supervised learning, reinforcement learning, and more.
+Later on, several works have delved deeper into MAML to better understand its practical performance and provide some tricks of the trade for further improving its practicability \citep{antoniou2018train, raghu2019rapid, behl2019alpha}.
+The vanilla MAML has been generalized from various perspectives.
 For example, probabilistic MAML is introduced in \citet{finn2018probabilistic} to model a distribution over prior model parameters.
-Algorithms with multi-step gradient descent~\citep{ji2020multistep} and with adapting partial parameters \citep{ji2020convergence} have been considered. \citet{rajeswaran2019meta} propose meta-learning with implicit gradients by formulating the problem as bilevel optimization.
+Other algorithms with multi-step gradient descent~\citep{ji2020multistep} and with partial parameters adaptation~\citep{ji2020convergence} have also been proposed. \citet{rajeswaran2019meta} proposed meta-learning with implicit gradients by formulating the problem as bilevel optimization.
+Besides, Hessian-free variants of MAML have been proposed to improve computational efficiency \citep{finn2017model, nichol2018first, Zhou2019EfficientML,Song2020ESMAMLSH, fallah2020convergence}.